Erastuskanyatta/PHP-Yii2-Framework/index.md

 ## step 3  accessing the installed Yii application using a browser
 Use your browser to access the installed Yii application.
-Open your browser and navigate, http://localhost/advanced Test is the name that we renamed our yiiadvanced name to.
-You should first see the following directory;
+Open your browser and navigate, http://localhost/advanced You should first see the following directory;
 ```bash
 Index of /test